Swarming (military): The evolution of modern swarming

 Agility is a characteristic of an organization or unit capable of swarming.
-Focus can be designation of a goal by a higher-level commander, by a peer unit detecting a target, or by intelligence systems that feed information to the swarming units.
+Focus can be the designation of a goal by a higher-level commander, by a peer unit detecting a target, or by intelligence systems that feed information to the swarming units.
 Convergence is the key feature, which, while it can be distributed, causes swarming units to coordinate their actions, apply force, and know when to stop applying force.

 Edwards holds that several axioms of military doctrine change with the use of swarming: